-The Constantia Valley Watches Association is a collaboration between various neighborhood watches in the Constantia Valley area, namely BKM Watch, Constantia Watch, Constantia Hills Watch, Kirstenhof Watch, Nova Constantia Watch, Plumstead, Southfield and Tokai Watch.
+The Constantia Valley Watches Association is a collaboration between various neighborhood watches in the Constantia Valley area, namely BKM Watch, Constantia Watch, Constantia Hills Watch, Kirstenhof Watch, Nova Constantia Watch, Plumstead, Southfield and Tokai Watch (also associated with PHEW and Wynberg).
 The committee is chaired by Mike Voortman, and includes the chairpersons of the various incorporated neighbourhood watches.

 - Heighten awareness of the local residents to the extent of criminal activity within the Valley and surrounding areas.